Airbus A330 MRTT: Others

 In May 2021, it was revealed that Egypt was considering the purchase of two A330 MRTTs as part of a Rafale fighter deal with France.

+After cancelling the purchase of the KC-46, Italy in August 2024 launched a tender to procure of six tankers with a budget of €1.4 billion.

 Failed bids

 United States

 The US Air Force (USAF) ran a procurement programme to replace around 100 of its oldest KC-135E Stratotankers, i.e., initially excluding the more common updated KC-135R variant.
 EADS offered the A330 MRTT.
 The Boeing KC-767 was selected in 2002; however the USAF cancelled the KC-767 order upon the uncovering of illegal manipulation and corrupt practices during the competition.

 In 2006, the USAF released a new request for proposal (RFP) for a tanker aircraft, which was updated in January 2007, to the KC-X RFP, one of three acquisition programmes that are intended to replace the entire KC-135 fleet.
 The A330 MRTT was proposed again by EADS and Northrop Grumman as the KC-30.
 It again competed against the Boeing KC-767, a smaller and less expensive aircraft with less fuel and cargo capability.
 Northrop Grumman and EADS announced plans to assemble the aircraft at a new facility in Mobile, Alabama, which would also build A330 freighters.
 On 29 February 2008, the USAF announced the selection of the KC-30 as the KC-135 replacement, and was designated KC-45A.
 On 18 June 2008, the United States Government Accountability Office (GAO) upheld a protest by Boeing on the contract's award to Northrop Grumman and EADS over process improprieties.
 This left the status of the KC-45A in doubt, because the GAO decision required the USAF to rebid the contract.

 On 24 September 2009, the USAF began the first steps in the new round of bids, with a clearer set of criteria.
 On 8 March 2010, Northrop Grumman withdrew from the bidding process, asserting that the new criteria were skewed in favour of Boeing's offering.
 On 20 April 2010, EADS announced it was re-entering the competition on a stand-alone basis and intended to enter a bid with the KC-45, still intending for Mobile to be the final assembly site.
 On 24 February 2011, the USAF announced that the development contract had been awarded to Boeing.
 William J. Lynn III, the deputy defence secretary, said Boeing was "the clear winner" under a formula that considered the bid prices, how well each tanker met needs and the operating costs over 40 years.